The Power of Liquid ETFs - Turn Idle Margin Funds into Active Returns

-Liquid ETFs majorly invest in Tri-party repos and also other money market instruments.
-Tri-party Repo i.e. TREPS facilitates borrowing and lending of funds in a Triparty Repo arrangement.TREPS settlement is guaranteed by Clearing Corporation of India Ltd.Liquid ETFs aim to provide returns that before expenses closely correspond to the returns of S&P BSE Liquid Rate index or the Nifty 1D Rate index, subject to tracking errors.
-These indices use the “Tri-Party Repo on Government Securities or T-bills” overnight rate for computation of index values.
+Liquid ETFs majorly invest in tri-party repos and also other money market instruments.
+Tri-party Repo i.e. TREPS facilitates borrowing and lending of funds in Triparty Repo arrangement.TREPS settlement is guaranteed by Clearing Corporation of India Ltd.Liquid ETFs aims to provide returns that before expenses closely correspond to the returns of S&P BSE Liquid Rate index or the Nifty 1D Rate index, subject to tracking errors.
+These indices use “Tri-Party Repo on Government Securities or T-bills” overnight rate for computation of index values.

 Units of Liquid ETFs are listed on the exchanges and can be bought and sold like shares during market hours.
 Liquid ETFs are widely used by large retail traders, High Net Worth investors, institutional investors like Portfolio Management Services providers, Futures & Options brokers.
 This results in ample liquidity of these instruments on the exchanges.
 Trading in Liquid ETFs does not attract Securities transaction Tax, so you don’t have to worry about paying up for frequent buying and selling.